Plaza Cinema, Weston-super-Mare: History

 An 'Electric Cinema' opened in 1911.
 Among the films that it showed were ones created by its own staff, such as one of 'B.C.
 Hucks at Weston-super-Mare' which showed the first aeroplane crossing of the Bristol Channel.
 The site was redeveloped in 1934 by Odeon Cinemas and opened in 1935.
 T Cecil Howitt was chosen as the architect, this being one of four Odeon cinemas that he designed.
 The others were the Odeon Cinema, Bridgwater (1936) and at Warley (1934) and Clacton (1936).
 They all had similar 'moderne' features with a square tower with a flat slab supported by columns and a squat main building.

 The cinema in 2003 when it was still an Odeon.
 Locking Road to the left and Walliscote Road to the right.

 It was built in a prominent location on the corner of Walliscote Road (also known at this end as The Centre) and Locking Road facing towards Regent Street.
 Three small shops were incorporated into the cinema on the Walliscote Road frontage and one on Locking Road.
 They were known as the 'Odeon Buildings' and occupied by a variety of independent businesses.
 For example, in 1970 they were used by a stamp dealer, ladies clothier, laundry and (in Locking Road) a sports outfitter.
 They ceased to be used as shops many years before the Odeon cinema closed in 2023.

 The cinema contained single screen with two floors of seating when built but this was later changed.
 The main auditorium was split into two levels and two small studio auditoria were created under the original balcony.
-Much of the original interior was retained during the rebuilding including, in the main lower screen, the Compton organ.
+Much of the original interior was retained during the rebuilding including, in the main lower screen, the theatre organ by Compton.
 The building was awarded Grade-II listed status on 21 August 1986.

 The Beatles played two shows each day at the venue for six days from 22 July 1963.

 The cinema closed as the Odeon on 5 June 2023 because Odeon Cinemas considered it no longer viable.
 It was purchased by Merlin Cinemas in August and reopened as the Plaza Cinema on 15 December.